silvabrian/tech-talk-rmarkdown/presentation/R Markdown.md

 Let's go through a simple example of how you might use R Markdown for EDA.
 Open up the file [simpleNotebook.Rmd](../examples/simpleNotebook.Rmd).

 Key Takeaways
-- Not quite up the quality of IPython/Jupyter
+- Definitely functional, but not quite up to the quality of IPython/Jupyter
 - Nice-looking notebook view is only available when rendered to HTML

 Let's take a look at another use case